Ready in 25 minutes, this Dijon salmon recipe is a family favorite. Tender salmon is topped with dijon and herbs, making

 We make baked salmon every week and love it because it’s simple, easy and super quick.
-Some of our popular baked salmon recipes are honey lemon baked salmon in foil, oven baked salmon with olives and capers and baked salmon fillet with lemon.
+Some of our popular baked salmon recipes are honey lemon baked salmon in foil, oven baked salmon with olives and capers and easy baked salmon fillet with lemon.
 This baked dijon salmon recipe is another favorite recipe of ours that’s so flavorful thanks to dijon mustard and fresh dill.